 As long as you have acidic soil, blueberry bushes are a real asset to the garden.
 Even if you don’t, you can grow them in containers.
-And they’re worth having for their delicious, abundant fruit that’s always better fresh than in the store.
+They’re worth having for their delicious, abundant fruit that’s always better fresh than in the store.
 You can buy blueberry bushes at most nurseries, but if you’re feeling brave, it’s always fun to try propagating things yourself.
 Keep reading to learn more about how to start a blueberry bush.

 Methods for Propagating Blueberries

 There are several ways to propagate blueberries.
-These include seed, sucker and cutting propagation.
+These include seed, sucker, and cutting propagation.

 Seed Propagating Blueberries

 Growing blueberries from seeds is possible, but it tends to be restricted to lowbush blueberry plants.
 Blueberry seeds are tiny, so it’s easiest to separate them from the fruit in large batches.

 First, freeze the blueberries for 90 days to stratify the seeds.
 Then pulse the berries in a blender with plenty of water and scoop off the pulp that rises to the top.
 Keep doing this until you have a good number of seeds left in the water.

 Sprinkle the seeds evenly in moist sphagnum moss and cover lightly.
 Keep the medium moist but not soaked and in a somewhat dark location until germination, which should occur within one month.
 At this time the seedlings can be given more light.

 Once they’ve reached about 2 to 3 inches (5-8 cm.) tall, you can carefully transplant to individual pots.
 Water well and keep in a sunny location.
 Set them out in the garden after the threat of frost has passed.